 - Host K8S, K3S, Minecraft, Plex, Owncloud, Nextcloud, Seafile, Minio, Tensorflow

-Turing Pi supports the following models with and without eMMC
+The Turing Pi V1 board supports the following models with eMMC (all configurations) and without eMMC:

 Yes, you can flash a compute module using a top/master node.

 There are 8 USB on the board.
 Each pair of USB connected to a particular node.
 2x USB routed to the top/master node, 2x to the second node, 2x to the fourth node, 2x to the 6th node.
 HDMI and audio connected with a top/master node.

 NIC - There is an 8 port switch on the board.
 Each port goes to each node plus one uplink.